 Such a conspicuous object could not be seen in the picture of her model on page 5 of the ASTRONOMY magazine offprint, whereas it could be seen in the sketch, drawn by the magazine's artist, on page 10, where it had no name.
 What was going on with this small circle?
 Why did no one identify this object?

-Furthermore, we realized that Mrs. Fish had marked only one of circles of her "Zeta Reticuli" with a little curved "equatorial" line in her MUFON article (see left and click), whereas in the article of ASTRONOMY magazine this little curved line was found in each of the circles in the various sketches.
+Furthermore, we realized that Mrs. Fish had marked only one of circles of her "Zeta Reticuli" with a little curved "equatorial" line in her MUFON article (see copy of that sketch on the left), whereas in the article of ASTRONOMY magazine this little curved line was found in each of the big circles in the various sketches.
 Since we could compare the sketches with the original in Fuller's book, we noticed that the small curved lines were drawn in e a c h of the circles by Betty Hill, too.
 What then was their meaning?

-Why do "Zeta Reticuli I and II" (shown as "(=)" in figure 1a) have these "abdominal bandages?"
+Why do "Zeta Reticuli I and II" (shown as "(=)" in figure 1) have these "abdominal bandages?"
 Do they symbolize something?
 An equatorial line?
 Orbits?
 Ring-shaped structures like Saturn and Jupiter?
-Perhaps the big circles in the foreground ARE Saturn and Jupiter.
+Perhaps the big circles in the foreground ARE Saturn and Jupiter?

 While Mrs. Fish's "Journey into the Hill Star Map" has remained controversial in the astronomical community since it as published in 1976, it has gained broad acceptance in the mainstream UFOlogy community.
 Against this quasi-orthodoxy, our idea seemed to be almost too bold.
 However, with the energy of this little flicker that there might be something true in our thoughts, we switched on the computer .
 After some inputs to the program, the sky that Betty and Barney Hill had seen in the night from 19 to 20 September lit up on the monitor in front of us.
 We adjusted the southern direction and discovered the planets Jupiter and Saturn very close to each other to the left of the Moon.
 When we here on Earth see two planets very close together in the sky, this means that in reality they are staying in the same sector of space in their orbits.
 In fact, the orbits are very far apart to each other and so they only seem close together due to the perspective of our line of sight.